 - Underwater weighing.
 This is also called hydrodensitometry.
-The difference between your weight in and out of the water is used to calculate your body density.
-Your body fat percentage is estimated based on the principle that fat tissue is less dense than muscle and bone.
+It is based on the principle that fat tissue is less dense than muscle and bone.

 Author: Healthwise Staff